jamesbachini/JANG-Just-Another-NFT-Generator/README.md

-# JANG | Just Another NFT Generator
+# Jang.js | Just Another NFT Generator

-JANG is a Javascript tool used to create custom artwork for NFT collections.
+Jang.js is a Javascript tool used to create custom artwork for NFT collections.
 There were lots of simple NFT generators that created collections based on the images in a directory but I wanted the ability to add custom logic when building up artwork layers.

 ## Instructions